George-Atmatsidis/ubuntu-script-for-general-use/README.md

 ## Dependencies

 This script was created and tested on Ubuntu operating system.
 I can't any promise that it will operate safely on other operating systems such as Debian.
+## Using crontab
+Open terminal and type crontab -l, and select your editor.
+Copy&paste the following to make your updater run every week.
+@weekly and the fullpath from your UpdateCleanLinux.bash file Save and close the editor.

+TIP: Crontab wont ask you the sudo password.
+Since the script Require SUDO Permissions we need to overide.
+Copy and paste the following line in the /etc/sudoers file (sudo nano /etc/sudoers) *Your_User_Name* ALL=(root) NOPASSWD: Paste the fullpath of your UpdateCleanLinux.bash file *you can get your username via terminal usign echo $USER command

 ## Copyright